This was originally housed on a side page of my Nowhere Band site; I realized recently that it makes a lot more sense for it to live here.

 Communication among team members can happen freely at all times.
 Communication among allies can happen freely if all teams’ command structures are either in an undestroyed capitol or aboard their Looking Glass aircraft (more on this later).

 Each team starts the game with an arsenal of H-bombs, represented by tennis balls.
-Except for very specific special cases (see SPECIAL WEAPONS), the bombs are assumed to be mounted on Intercontinental Ballistic Missiles, both ground- and submarine- based.
+Except for very specific special cases (see SPECIAL WEAPONS), the bombs are assumed to be mounted on intercontinental ballistic missiles (ICBMs), both ground- and submarine- based.
 The exact mix of forces depends on the scenario, and is assigned by the Umpire as he or she builds the scenario.

 Ground-based missiles are placed on the gamespace map in silos, and can be destroyed if an enemy (or friendly!) warhead falls within their target radius (see below about the target radius).